-A different team of scientists also discovered a number of molecules linked with a vital ancient biological process, adding weight to the idea that the earliest forms of life on Earth may have been made up in part from materials delivered to Earth the planet by from space.
+A different team of scientists also discovered a number of molecules linked with a vital ancient biological process, adding weight to the idea that the earliest forms of life on Earth may have been made up in part from materials delivered to Earth from space.

 Past research had revealed a range of building blocks of life in meteorites, such as the amino acids that make up proteins.
 Space rocks just like these may have been a vital source of the organic compounds that gave rise to life on Earth.

 Investigators have also found nucleobases, key ingredients of DNA, in meteorites before.
 However, it has been very difficult to prove that these molecules are not contamination from sources on Earth.
 [5 Bold Claims of Alien Life]

 "People have been finding nucleobases in meteorites for about 50 years now, and have been trying to figure out if they are of biological origin or not," study co-author Jim Cleaves, a chemist at the Carnegie Institution of Washington, told Space.com.

 To help confirm if any nucleobases seen in meteorites were of extraterrestrial origin, scientists used the latest scientific analysis techniques on samples from a dozen meteorites — 11 organic-rich meteorites called carbonaceous chondrites and one ureilite, a very rare type of meteorite with a different chemical composition.
 This was the first time all but two of these meteorites had been analyzed for nucleobases.